 While many of today's residents share key similarities with those from previous centuries, including social class and age, a new demographic has significantly shifted the state and perception of today's three-deckers: students.
 In Boston, students make up 20 percent of the city's population and many, although not all, are housed in three-deckers.
 As an added result, typical working families are unable to compete with the prices that 3 or more students living in a single three-decker unit can offer.

-Despite the ban, three deckers make up about a quarter of the city’s housing stock today.
-In the 70s and 80s as the city struggled to recover from the population exodus of white flight and federal disinvestment -- a focus on restoring and repairing three deckers was initiated by the city.
-This evolved from the single owners/landlords to the “condominium” situation we are more familiar with today, where each floor is owned separately.
-What was once built to be the most affordable option, are now among the most expensive and desired housing in the city.
+Despite the 1930's ban, three-deckers make up about one quarter of the city’s housing stock today.
+In the '70s and '80s, as it struggled to recover from the population exodus of white flight and federal disinvestment, — the City initiated a focus on restoring and repairing three-deckers.
+This evolved from the single owners and landlords, to the condominium scenario we are more familiar with today, where each floor, like each condo unit, is owned separately.
+What was once built to be the most affordable option, is now among the most expensive and desired housing in the city.